rodrigo-calle/primerUI-react-native/README.md

-# My firt UI with React Native
+# My first UI with React Native

 This project was created using React Native by Rodrigo Calle as a bootcamp mission.